 Henrico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Henrico is a town of sales and office workers, managers, and production and manufacturing workers.
 There are especially a lot of people living in Henrico who work in sales jobs (18.66%), management occupations (11.64%), and office and administrative support (10.96%).

-Henrico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Henrico does not have a public transit system used by locals to get to and from work.

 The per capita income in Henrico in 2022 was $44,180, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,720 for a family of four.
 However, Henrico contains both very wealthy and poor people as well.